fbpx

 If you want a shorter hike but the beauty of Airport Mesa, head to Sedona View Trail!

-As you go along the trail, you’ll be treated to sweeping views of the surrounding red rocks, with towering formations rising from the surrounding landscape.
+As you go along the trail, you’ll be treated to sweeping views of the surrounding red rocks.

 Sedona View Trail is part of the Airport Loop, so you can turn around at any time.